MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 ### Isolate log from data files

-Follow the SQL server best practices to isolate the transaction and data log files for the databases onto separate physical disks.
+Follow the SQL server best practices to isolate the transaction and data log files for the databases on to separate physical disks.

 Create additional tempdb files